wp-plugins/user-login-stat/readme.txt

 Tested up to: 3.3
 Stable tag: 0.1

-A simple plugin that tracks registered users login statistics per day.
-You can track how many registered users are signing in to your site everyday.
+Track registered users login activity

 == Description ==

 A simple plugin that tracks registered users login statistics per day.
 You can track how many registered users are signing in to your site everyday.

 No extra configuration needed.
 Just creates a plugin page in admin panel and displays everydays user login count.